Locally solid convergences and order continuity of positive operators

 In Section \ref{ums} we study the unbounded modifications of locally solid convergences.
 In particular we prove the general versions of the results, which were previously available either for the unbounded modifications of locally solid topologies or for the unbounded order convergence.

-Starting at Section \ref{ocvls} the order convergence becomes central to our investigation.
-First, we formally establish (Theorem \ref{ordex}) the intuitive property of this convergence as the one which is determined by monotone nets converging to their extremums.
+Starting with Section \ref{ocvls} the order convergence becomes central to our investigation.
+First, we formally establish (Theorem \ref{ordex}) the intuitive property of this convergence as the one which is determined by the monotone nets converging to their extremums.
 In Section \ref{ochs} we show (Theorem \ref{huo}) that a homomorphism is order continuous iff it is uo-continuous.
 We also investigate (Proposition \ref{oh2}) when the ``intrinsic'' order convergence on a sublattice is the restriction of the order convergence of the ambient vector lattice.
 In Section \ref{cuos} we resolve a somewhat paradoxical situation in which uo convergence often has better properties than the order convergence, but occupies a ``derivative'' role with respect to it.
 To remedy this we present (Theorem \ref{uo}) an alternative definition of uo convergence, which better captures the analogy to the almost everywhere convergence (note that the uo convergence for sequences in $L_{p}$ is the convergence almost everywhere, see \cite[Proposition 3.1]{gtx}).

 Here we would like to remark that the content of sections \ref{ocvls}, \ref{ochs} and \ref{cuos} has a large intersection with the works \cite{pap1} and \cite{pap2} of Fredos Papangelou.